browserstate/history.js/README.md

 		<script src="http://www.yourwebsite.com/history.js/scripts/bundled/html4+html5/native.history.js"></script>
 		```

 > Note: If you want to only support HTML5 Browsers and not HTML4 Browsers (so no hash fallback support) then just change the `/html4+html5/` part in the urls to just `/html5/`.
-[Why supporting HTML4 browsers could be either good or bad based on my app's use cases](https://github.com/balupton/history.js/wiki/Intelligent-State-Handling)

 ## Browsers: Tested and Working In